 In an appellate case, the process is quite different, as most of the time the facts on appeal will be accepted based on the judge’s findings at the trial.
 Instead, when parties appeal a decision, they usually do so on the basis of law rather than fact.
 Specifically, a Charleston federal appeals attorney may argue that the judge in the original case incorrectly interpreted the law or misapplied the law to the facts.

 It is essential to follow the proper procedure to succeed with a federal appeal.
-First, the notice of appeal must be filed within the required period—which can be quite short—and the party appealing the decision must provide proof that the notice of appeal was properly served to the other party.
+First, the notice of must be filed within the required period, which can be quite short, and the party appealing the decision must provide proof that the notice of appeal was properly served.

-Once the notice of appeal has been filed, the appeal itself may be decided entirely based on written briefs submitted by the attorneys, with no oral argument whatsoever in court.
+Once the notice of appeal has been filed, it may be decided based on written briefs submitted by the legal teams, with no verbal argument in court.
 Even if the attorneys do appear before the court, they are often permitted to make only limited statements.
-There are no new witnesses and attorneys may not introduce additional evidence.
+There are no new witnesses or additional evidence presented.

 Written briefs are important in compellingly presenting a federal appeals case.
 Briefs are carefully crafted, with each point of law or fact backed by a reference to the trial transcript or legal precedent.
-A seasoned federal appeals lawyer in Charleston should be able to present convincing arguments in writing—as well as verbal argument in court—to satisfy the questions or concerns of the judges hearing the appeal.
+A seasoned attorney in Charleston could present convincing arguments to satisfy the questions or concerns of the judges hearing the appeal for a federal crime.

-Short of argument before the U.S. Supreme Court, a federal appeal may represent your last chance to obtain the desired outcome in a case.
-As such, it could be essential to work with an experienced Charleston federal appeals lawyer who understands how to craft persuasive legal briefs and take advantage of every available opportunity to influence the opinion of the court.
+A federal appeal may represent your last chance to obtain the desired outcome in a case.
+As such, it could be essential to work with a Charleston federal appeals lawyer who understands how to craft persuasive legal briefs and take advantage of every available opportunity to influence the opinion of the court.
 To learn how a dedicated federal appeals lawyer could assist in your situation, call today and schedule a consultation.